openaire/guidelines-literature-repositories/docs/field_description.rst

 Attribute lang (O)
 ------------------

-The language of the description (occurrences: 0-1).
+The language of the description (occurrence: 0-1).

+Use the ``xml:lang`` attribute to indicate the language of the description.

 Example
 ~~~~~~~